All About Fabrican And Bella Hadid's Spray-Painted Coperni Dress At PFW

-The ongoing Paris Fashion Week Spring/Summer 2023, which started September 26 and ends October 4, has seen some truly impressive collections so far.
+The Paris Fashion Week Spring/Summer 2023, which started September 26 and ends October 4, saw some truly impressive collections so far.
 However, a highlight that stood out and, if we might say, pretty much broke the Internet and will go down in history as an iconic moment, was Coperni’s spray-painted Fabrican dress worn by Bella Hadid.
 So, what is the brouhaha all about?
 Let’s see.

 On October 1 2022, supermodel Bella Hadid walked onto an illuminated platform in a white thong with her hands covering her chest at the close of the Coperni Spring 2023 show.
 She was then joined by two technicians who spray-painted a frock onto her body using Fabrican, as Hadid stood elegantly.